chwitlabs/pyramid-cookiecutter-starter/README.rst

        $ cookiecutter gh:Pylons/pyramid-cookiecutter-starter --checkout master

-2. Finish configuring the project by creating a virtual environment and installing your new project.
-These steps are output as part of the cookiecutter command above and are slightly different for Windows.
+2. Finish configuring the project by installing your new project.
+These steps are output as part of the cookiecutter command above.

    .. code-block:: bash

        # Change directory into your newly created project.
        $ cd myproj
-       # Create a virtual environment...
-       $ python3 -m venv env
-       # ...where we upgrade packaging tools...
-       $ env/bin/pip install --upgrade pip setuptools
-       # ...and into which we install our project and its testing requirements.
-       $ env/bin/pip install -e ".[testing]"
+       $ poetry install

 3. Run your project's tests.

    .. code-block:: bash

-       $ env/bin/pytest
+       $ poetry run pytest

 4. Run your project.

    .. code-block:: bash

-       $ env/bin/pserve development.ini
+       $ poetry run pserve development.ini